MicrosoftDocs/cloud-adoption-framework/docs/scenarios/oracle-iaas/oracle-disaster-recovery-iaas.md

 #### Use proximity placement groups

 Consider using [proximity placement groups](https://learn.microsoft.com/azure/virtual-machines/co-location) to ensure minimum latency between database servers in the same availability set and between database servers and application servers.
-This proximity placement is important when using Pacemaker/Corosync with shared managed disk, or it can be useful to minimize network latency when running Oracle Data Guard in MAX_PROTECTION or MAX_AVAILABILITY mode within a single Azure availability set.
+This proximity placement is important when using Pacemaker/Corosync with shared managed disk.
+It can be useful to minimize network latency when running Oracle Data Guard in MAX_PROTECTION or MAX_AVAILABILITY mode within a single Azure availability set.

 ### Disaster recovery for Oracle on Azure workloads

-Disaster recovery architecture provides resilience against failures that impact Azure datacenter or region or that hinder application functionality across entire region.
+Disaster recovery architecture provides resilience against failures that affect Azure datacenter or region or that hinder application functionality across entire region.
 In any case, you would want to move your entire workload to another datacenter or region.

 As stated earlier, disaster recovery architecture should be based on your solution requirements as indicated by RTO and RPO.
 Since disaster recovery architecture is built for exceptional failure cases, failover process is manual as opposed to high availability design.
 Generally you should have more relaxed requirements for RTO and RPO, which can enable more cost-effective designs.